Awell05/ReadMe-Generator-with-Inquirer/output/README.md

-# jezebel
+# Itsy Bitsy Spider

   ## Description

-  adult toy shop for those who like to have fun
+  site design to search your favorite spiders

   ## Table of Contents